(EXPANDED FROM 4/18/2023)

 Another way to look at production data is to compare how Cadillac recovered from the Great Depression compared to General Motors and the U.S. auto industry as a whole.
 Cadillac and LaSalle production fell off much more sharply in 1933 and started to inch up in 1934 before roaring back over the next three years.
 Then, from 1937 onward, Cadillac tracked fairly closely with both GM and the rest of the industry.

-What these graphs suggest is that Cadillac’s rebound in 1934-37 at least partly reflected the recovery of luxury car sales in general.
-From 1937-41 Cadillac did much better than Lincoln, but its growth wasn’t exceptional.
+What these graphs suggest is that Cadillac’s rebound in 1934-37 at least partly reflected the recovery of the auto industry in general.
+From 1937-41 Cadillac did much better than Lincoln, but its growth wasn’t exceptional for a GM division.

 Price cuts in 1936 helped Cadillac rebound